Astronomy Open Night

 Laser Guide Star

-Together with national and international partners, Macquarie astronomers and engineers are working on a new instrument, called ‘MAVIS’, that will use new adaptive optics technology on one of the world’s largest telescopes in Chile to deliver images sharper than the James Webb Space Telescope, and more sensitive than the Hubble Space Telescope. (see mavis-ao.org).
+Now, Macquarie astronomers and engineers, in collaboration with national and international partners, are developing MAVIS—a next-generation adaptive optics instrument.
+Set to be installed on one of the world’s largest telescopes in Chile, MAVIS will deliver images sharper than the James Webb Space Telescope and more sensitive than Hubble.

 The Laser Guide Star will be coordinated by the School of Mathematical and Physical Sciences